 Another reason I’ve read more fiction is I’ve spent a lot less time reading the internet and on social media, reading less Twitter and less blogs.
 I’ve been trying to focus my time doing more productive things like reading books and writing.
 Now, onto this year’s list…

 I often feel overwhelmed by the number of great books I want to read and my lack of time to do so.
-Even if all I did was read for the rest of my life and I lived to 100, I wouldn’t have enough time read every book I’d like to.
+Even if all I did was read for the rest of my life and I lived to 100, I wouldn’t have enough time to read every book I’d like to.
 But as I wrote about here, we often fail to realize how much we actually get done.
 I catalog every book I read on Goodreads, so at the end of the year, I can look back and be surprised at just how many books I read.
 The total was 115 this year, including novels, non-fiction, comics, and audiobooks.
 I already went through my favorite comic books.
-Next up is are my favorite fiction books I read in 2017.
+Next up are my favorite fiction books I read in 2017.
 Continue reading →

 As 2016 is winding down, I thought I’d do a best-of list, but it won’t be a “best books released in 2016,” since there are too many I have yet to read.
 Instead, I’ll do a list of the best books I read in 2016, regardless of when it was originally published.